jtoman/uw-plse.github.io/sp14-types/index.md

-% Reading Group in Categorical Models for Type Theories
+x% Reading Group in Categorical Models for Type Theories

 ## Spring 2014